Plastic Performance in Oxygen Plasma with Vacuum Chambers

 Introduction

-Plastic materials were prevalent in etch chambers in applications that were used to secure wafers such as retaining rings, secure components with applications such as screws & pins, and handle wafers with applications such as wafer chucks.
+Plastic materials were prevalent in etch chamber in applications that were used to secure wafers such as retaining rings, secure components with applications such as screws & pins, and handle wafers with applications such as wafer chucks.
 However, when oxygen was introduced into the dry etch chamber to clean the chamber between etch cycles while at the same time electrode power was increasing exponentially to decrease cycle times the menu of plastic materials that could be used became limited.

 Energized oxygen is lethal to most plastics.
 Many applications were replaced with quartz, which is expensive and limited in its design capabilities as well as prone to break, or ceramics which are expensive but less limited in the design potential.
 Still, there are many applications that are better suited for plastics such as screws.
-Thus designers need to understand which materials perform the best under certain conditions.
+Thus, designers need to understand which materials perform best under certain conditions.

 Criteria for Selection of Plastic Materials